-There is so much to love about my home city of San Francisco, it’s a challenge to list a few of the most romantic aspects of the city.
+There is so much to love about San Francisco, it’s a challenge to list a few of the most romantic aspects of the city.

 Of course, most couples on a romantic getaway will want to start with San Francisco’s most famous landmark: enjoy the many vantage points and views of the world’s most recognizable bridge, each offering its unique perspective.

-It’s so calming to walk and admire the views or lie on the grassy hills, watch the swans and have a picnic.
+It’s so calming to walk and admire the views or lie on the grassy hills, watch the swans, and have a picnic.

-In the midst of the busy city of San Francisco is the enormous Golden Gate Park and its many attractions such as the Japanese Tea Garden, San Francisco Botanical Garden, Conservatory of Flowers, San Francisco Academy of Sciences, de Young Museum, Lloyd Lake, the Dutch Windmill and the beach on the Pacific Ocean.
+In the midst of the busy city of San Francisco are the enormous Golden Gate Park and its many attractions such as the Japanese Tea Garden, San Francisco Botanical Garden, Conservatory of Flowers, San Francisco Academy of Sciences, de Young Museum, Lloyd Lake, the Dutch Windmill and the beach on the Pacific Ocean.

 For the art lover in everyone, the San Francisco Museum of Modern Art is a great way to spend a half or a full day enjoying modern artistic creations, and for a different kind of art appreciation, consider a memorable performance at the San Francisco Symphony.

 San Francisco has amazing restaurants in every cuisine.
 Even for vegans, there are several incredible restaurants and chefs that make magic happen.

 From Priyadarshini of Glorious Sunrise

 Of course, its namesake lake is the most beautiful lake we have ever seen with clear clean waters.
 It is known to be the largest alpine lake in North America.

 Do not miss doing the Heavenly Gondola ride and enjoy breathtaking views of the lake and the surrounding pine trees rising majestically into the sky.

 From Sarah of Discover the Pacific Northwest

 With an abundance of rivers, lakes, waterfalls, and mountains plus dozens of quaint towns and hundreds of wineries, Oregon is a state made for romance.

 Oregon has 363 miles of stunning coastline to explore full of fabulous beaches, scenic harbors, iconic lighthouses, pristine parks, and soaring sand dunes.

 Some of the top sights to see are Ecola State Park, Yaquina Head Lighthouse, Oregon Dunes Recreational Area, Three Capes Scenic Drive, and the Tillamook Cheese Factory to name just a few, and they all make incredible stops for USA romantic getaways.

 From Megan of Bobo & Chichi

-Little do people realize the US has it’s own romantic island getaways, including Catalina Island off the coast of Southern California.
+Little do people realize that the US has its own romantic island getaways, including Catalina Island off the coast of southern California.